-Longsolid was listed by FWS as threatened under the ESA, and designated critical habitat in 2023.30 It is also listed as an Alabama state protected species (Alabama NHP, 2020).
+FWS listed longsolid as threatened under the ESA and designated critical habitat in 2023.33 It is also listed as an Alabama state protected species (Alabama NHP, 2020).

-The longsolid has a thick to medium-sized shell, up to about 5 inches long, with a dull sheen .31 Longsolid spawn in spring to early summer and based on fish host usage by conspecifics, longsolid likely use minnows and sculpin species (Cyprinids and Cottids) as hosts for their glochidia (FWS, 2022b).
+The longsolid has a thick to medium-sized shell, up to about 5 inches long, with a dull sheen.34 Longsolid spawn in spring to early summer and based on fish host usage by conspecifics, longsolid likely use minnows and sculpin species (Cyprinids and Cottids) as hosts for their glochidia (FWS, 2022b).
 In Alabama, this species is endemic to the Tennessee River system with remnant populations found in the tailwaters of the Wilson and Guntersville Dams (Alabama DCNR, 2024b).
-The Paint Rock River population is considered to be of medium condition.32
+The Paint Rock River population is considered to be of medium condition.35

-Current threats to longsolid mussel include: (1) habitat degradation or loss via development/urbanization, transportation, contaminants, agricultural activities, dams and barriers, climate change, resource extraction, and forest conservation; (2) invasive and non-native species; and (3) small populations.33 Longsolid habitat includes sand and gravel in streams and small rivers, but also coarse gravel and cobble in larger rivers (Gordon and Layzer, 1989; as cited in FWS, 2022b).
+Current threats to longsolid mussel include: (1) habitat degradation or loss via development/urbanization, transportation, contaminants, agricultural activities, dams and barriers, climate change, resource extraction, and forest conservation; (2) invasive and nonnative species; and (3) small populations.36 Longsolid habitat includes sand and gravel in streams and small rivers, but also coarse gravel and cobble in larger rivers (Gordon and Layzer, 1989; as cited in FWS, 2022b).
 This species current range extends to the western boundary of Skyline WMA, outside the project boundary (figure D-18).
-Critical habitat includes the lower 58 miles of Paint Rock River from its mouth at the Tennessee River upstream to the confluence with Hurricane Creek (figure D-19).34
+Critical habitat includes the lower 58 miles of Paint Rock River from its mouth at the Tennessee River upstream to the confluence with Hurricane Creek (figure D-19).37